stefanfoulis/django-beyond-south/README.rst

 Django Beyond South
 ===================

 Warning: This is a prototype!
 Very experimental and messy.
+It will not
+         "just work" (yet).

 Helps switch from Django 1.6 and South to Django 1.7+ and native django migrations.
 Automates the faking of all migrations to keep a consistent database by maintaining a database of migration mappings.